Shadow7726/Z-Wave-PT/zwave-vulnerabilities.md

 6. **Successful Inclusion:**
     - Once the correct PIN is found, the inclusion will succeed, granting access to the Z-Wave network.

-### De-encapsulation Attack to Replay Z-Wave Commands:
+### 7.De-encapsulation Attack to Replay Z-Wave Commands:

 #### Hardware Required:
 - RTL-SDR dongle